bkeane/qurl/README.md

 # qurl

-curl for APIs.
-Point it at an OpenAPI spec, get instant API client.
+A curl-like client and MCP server for the OpenAPI v3 specification.

 ## Quick Start